-- 1. For digital information: Data files (raw data and compilations).
+- For digital information: Data files (raw data and compilations).
 Include a written list of digital files (with accurate file names included) that were created during the internship.
 List should include brief information on contents and how it's useful to the MVI and GP when content not obvious.
 Digital backup of all final files and original datasheets should be given to the academic supervisor at end of project. - 2.
 Site assessment (separate from the final report) - 3.
 Permaculture design implementation (time and budget permitting) - 4.
 Data analysis for reporting results of research topic - 5.
 Report of the specific topic (e.g., implementation of permaculture design at X site):

-Abstract: brief summary of topic and results Introduction: permaculture, its utility, and a survey of permaculture in Monteverde Literature review
+Introduction: permaculture, its utility, and a survey of permaculture in Monteverde